 The QI intervention began in 2004 when Magee Women’s Departmental Quality Assurance Committee developed induction guidelines, based on ACOG standards, to limit inductions by gestational age and Bishop score.10 Rates of inductions were measured at baseline (2004), then again in 2005 after staff were educated and asked to follow the guidelines voluntarily.
 A focus of Magee Women’s QI project was to strictly enforce these guidelines by involving key physician and nursing leaders in changing the process of induction scheduling.
 In 2006, the OB Process Improvement Committee, whose members included the hospital’s Vice President for Medical Affairs, the Medical Director and nursing leaders of the Birth Center, along with stakeholders from other clinical disciplines (such as family practice, anesthesia, nurses) were providing oversight for induction scheduling so that guidelines would be closely followed.
 The Committee’s oversight included support for induction schedulers—the guidelines “messengers” and first-line enforcers—if they met with resistance from obstetricians or their office support.
-Nursing Directors supported the schedulers by discussing the induction rationale with the attending and, when necessary, seeking approval for induction from the Medical Director.
+Nursing Directors supported the schedulers by discussing the induction rationale with the attending physician and, when necessary, seeking approval for induction from the Medical Director.
 This chain of support system resulted in significantly fewer elective inductions prior to 39 weeks gestation when compared with baseline or compared with the first stage of QI improvement that included education and voluntary guidelines.
 (Table 8)